Sevenoaks railway station

-Sevenoaks railway station is a railway station on the South Eastern Main Line in England, serving the town of Sevenoaks, Kent.
+Sevenoaks railway station is on the South Eastern Main Line, serving the town of Sevenoaks, in Kent, England.
 It is 22 mi 9 chain down the line from London Charing Cross and is situated between Dunton Green and Hildenborough stations.
 Trains calling at the station are operated by Southeastern and Thameslink.

-Trains from the station run northbound to London Bridge, Cannon Street, Waterloo East and Charing Cross via Orpington, or to Blackfriars via Swanley and Catford; and southbound to Ashford International and Ramsgate via Dover Priory, or Tunbridge Wells and Hastings.
+Trains from the station run northbound to London Bridge, Cannon Street, Waterloo East and Charing Cross via Orpington, or to Blackfriars via Swanley and Catford; southbound trains run to Ashford International and Ramsgate via Dover Priory, or Tunbridge Wells and Hastings.